-After you’ve signed up with Shopify, either for a free trial or one of their plans, and have chosen some basic settings, it is time to set up your Shopify store.
+After you’ve signed up with Shopify, it’s time to set up your Shopify store.

 To do so, go to the Online Store tab on the left-hand navigation menu of your admin panel.
 From there, you can see, edit and replace your current theme.
 Visit the Theme Store or explore free themes if you would like to change it.

-Make sure the theme fits with your overall branding strategy and works well for products you are selling.
+Make sure the theme fits with your overall branding strategy and works well for the products you’re selling.
 It can be helpful to view a demo before you install a theme to help you decide.
-You should also take a look at the theme’s features and reviews from other Shopify users.

 Go to the store editor to start customising your store.